Grantham Garden Club

 Twenty-four garden club members attended the field trip we had to Jenny Cooke's wonderful garden in Lyme, NH.
 We had perfect weather that morning and everything from the carpooling arrangements to the lovely lunch we had at Stella's Restaurant afterwards ran as smooth as silk thanks to all of Emma's tremendous efforts ahead of time.
 We definitely enjoyed our opportunity to chat with Jenny about her beautiful blooming spring plants and her creative garden design.
 You will find many more pictures in Terri Munson's blog Pardon My Garden where you'll learn more about Jenny's garden and find out how the name for this blog came about.

-Thanks to all the GGC folks for coming!
+Thanks to all the GGC members for coming!

 Picture